1/18/2020 (7:30pm)

 Peter Stafford Wilson

-Now in his twenty-second season as Music Director of Ohio’s Springfield Symphony Orchestra, PETER STAFFORD WILSON is one of the most exciting and respected conductors of his generation.
+Now in his twenty-third season as Music Director of Ohio’s Springfield Symphony Orchestra, PETER STAFFORD WILSON is one of the most exciting and respected conductors of his generation.
 Concurrently, he holds the post of Music Director of the Westerville Symphony.
-A highlight of Mr. Wilson’s current season is his debut with the Oklahoma City Ballet.
+A highlight of Mr. Wilson’s current season is his debut with the Kansas City Ballet.

 Peter Stafford Wilson’s leadership of the Springfield Symphony Orchestra continues to elicit praise from the public, musicians and press.
 Its 2005 Agriculture and the Arts Growing Together brought international attention to the organization, as did the sequel, American Made: Celebrating Our Manufacturing Heritage, which premiered in November 2007.
 The orchestra’s innovative series, “Night Lights,” has enjoyed steadily increasing sales and attendance.
 The recent endowment of the Music Director chair with gifts totaling one million dollars is further testimony to the community’s expanding support.
 Mr. Wilson and the SSO are the recipients of a 2009-2010 ASCAP Award for Adventurous Programming.